gildedhipbone/prop_painter/README.md

 # Prop Painter
-Prop Painter is an Addon for Godot 4 (developed and tested on Godot 4.1.1) to help you organize and place assets.
+Prop Painter is an addon for Godot 4 (developed and tested on Godot 4.1.1) to help you organize and place assets.
 At the moment Prop Painter only supports .tscn and .res files.

 ## How It Works
 Add tabs to create libraries into which you drag and drop relevant assets from the FileSystem.
 Prop Painter will generate a preview for each asset.
 You can export and import libraries as .json, which should make updates relatively painless.